stepByStepToSky/Web-Server/README.md

 ## Web-Server

 ## Introduction
-An implementation of HTTP server based on **c++11**, which is easily to add a cgi instance.
+An implementation of HTTP server based on **c++11**, which is easily to add a Cgi instance.
 It can handle static resources, support HTTP long connections, and so on.
 We also implement the [Asynchronous Log](https://github.com/stepByStepToSky/ThreadPool-and-Asynchronous-log) to record the status of the server.

 Test page ：[ExampleCgi](http://106.54.211.174:9508/cgi-bin/example?name=lufan&id=2021) and [LoginCgi](http://106.54.211.174:9508/cgi-bin/login).